ljjTYJR/MS_cluster/README.md

    is the centroid and variance of corresponding cluster.

 4. The result of points and clusters is shown in the file `data_alg_bandwidth_threshold.png` ， e.g: `data1_Algo1_None_1e-05.png`

+## Report

+In the report directory is my `Task Report`,  I explain my understanding of the algorithm.
+The report is `report.pdf`.

 ## Todo list